Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$: Applications to even cohomology

 \begin{rem} By Lemma \ref{blue}, to show that $H^6(\Mb_{g,n})$ is tautological for all $g$ and $n$, it would suffice to show this for $g\leq 9$ and $n\leq 6$.
 In principle, this can be checked computationally as follows.
 By Theorem \ref{thm:taut}\eqref{it:homology}, we know that $H_6(\Mb_{g,n})$ is tautological for all $g$ and $n$.
 Thus, if the intersection pairing

-is perfect, then $H^6(\Mb_{g,n})$ is tautological.
+is perfect for $g\leq 9$ and $n\leq 6$, then $H^6(\Mb_{g,n})$ is tautological.
 In principle, one could compute this pairing using the Sage package admcycles \cite{admcycles}.
 In practice, however, this computation is too memory intensive to carry out. \end{rem}